 Custer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Custer is nearly on par with the US average for all cities of 21.84%: 20.76% of adults 25 and older in Custer have a bachelor's degree or advanced degree.
+The education level of Custer citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.76% of adults 25 and older in Custer have a college degree.

 The per capita income in Custer in 2022 was $35,053, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
 This equates to an annual income of $140,212 for a family of four.
 However, Custer contains both very wealthy and poor people as well.